eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 18.10:
 -->
 ## Node.js and Swift templates remain in the starting state
-Node.js and Swift templates remain in the starting state because they do not connect with the server.
+Node.js and Swift templates remain in the starting state.
+These projects don't start a server for Codewind to ping.

 <!--
 Action/Topic: Appsody with Codewind